 Sales Reps Are Learning From AI How to Handle Objections

-The AI analysis on language patterns can also establish what is the most successful strategy for handling objections.
-This makes it easy for sales manager to train new reps, or coach underperformers to replicate star seller behavior.
+The AI analysis of language patterns can also establish what is the most successful strategy for handling objections or solve problems related to customer service.
+This makes it easy for a sales manager to train new reps, or coach underperformers for them to learn and replicate star seller behavior and ability.

-“In an office supply company (you can order ink and paper and others things that you consume regularly), they should be offering you an auto reorder program.
+“In an office supply company (you can order ink and paper and others things that you consume regularly), so they should be offering you an auto-reorder program.
 The program would be an up-sell message for convenience: ‘Hey you don’t need to call in.
 I can make your life easier.
-Your order can just be sitting on your doorstep when you need it, so that your business can just move very fluidly,’” explained Steve.
+Your order can just be sitting on your doorstep when you need it, so your business can just move very fluidly,’” explained Steve.

 Listen to Matt and Steve’s Session at the AI Growth Summit

 Learn the full story about how AI can help sales in Matt and Steve’s session at the AI Growth Summit.
 Listen to the full speaker session, to learn:

 - How speech analytics data can help sales managers rethink their sales strategies

 - What kind of factors influence sales outcomes, and how to control them

 - How companies are modernizing the sales script with the help of artificial intelligence

 When it comes to training your sales reps on new strategies to help them perform better, look to your best sellers, then utilize technology to replicate their winning behavior.
 Don’t just focus your attention and efforts on your best performers — use their superstar seller behavior to empower everyone to perform on the same level.
 And how do you sort through all this data and information to come up with the best strategy?
 Two words — artificial intelligence.
 We hope this post has helped you understand how to utilize AI to boost the performance of your entire sales team to achieve better results and wins for your company goals.